• Skip to primary navigation

 They’re also low in calories and virtually fat free.
 And best of all, they have a high concentration of antioxidants and vitamins which can prevent heart disease and periodontal disease and contribute to cognitive health.
 See this article for how they outrank blueberries.

-Ultimately, blackberries and coconut whipped cream makes for a quick and easy, wonderfully healthy dessert!
+Ultimately, blackberries and coconut whipped cream makes for a quick and easy, wonderfully nutritious dessert!
 Perfect for an elegant party or just to treat yourself.

 table setting with finished dish and a cup of tea